 Car accident and whiplash claims – the basic facts

 Whiplash is basically a neck sprain.
 It is caused when the head is jolted backwards or forwards (or both) suddenly.
 The soft tissues of the neck (ligaments and muscles) are stretched further than they are meant to go and are injured.
 Sometimes the bones of the neck (vertebrae) are damaged as well but this is unusual and tends to occur in the more serious accidents.

 Car accident and whiplash claims – symptoms and treatment

 Symptoms of whiplash include neck pain and stiffness and headaches.
 Some people also feel dizzy and may have pins and needles in their arms and hands.
-Most car accident and whiplash claims deal with injuries which are self-limiting – they tend to get better by themselves, says an AAH injuries expert.
+Most car accident and whiplash claims deal with injuries which are self-limiting – they tend to get better by themselves.
 As such, this avoids the need for major medical intervention, such as invasive surgery.
 However, medical advice should always be sought because there are special exercises and techniques that you can use to help your recovery.